This post is also available in: French

 The choice is yours, however, we can give you our advice on the best boat to charter or buy because it all depends on your project, the composition of your group (adults, couples, children, teenagers…) and especially your desires.

 If you are a family or looking for comfort, space, and stability, a catamaran will probably be a better choice.
 If you fancy authenticity, tradition, and esthetic for your sailing vacation with an unprecedented rush of adrenaline, no other boat can beat a monohull.

-Our best advice is to ask for details: There are destinations such as the Bahamas that have to be sail with a catamaran due to the shallow sea, we recommend on the other hand to experience the Greek islands with a monohull to take full advantage of the wind and its sailing capabilities.
+Take advice from people who know the areas and trust the professional crews!
+There are destinations such as the Bahamas that have to be sail with a catamaran (or motor monohulls, motor yachts) due to the shallow sea.
+We recommend on the other hand to experience the Greek islands with a monohull to take full advantage of the wind and its sailing capabilities.

 Do not hesitate to ask us for advice to choose the right boat for you above all.
 Contact us.